-- Functoriality Cat \rightarrow Top: a functor $F : C \rightarrow D$ is sent to a continuous map $BF : BC \rightarrow BC$. - A natural transformation T : F → G between functors C → D induces a homotopy between the maps BF, BG : BC → BD. - As a consequence, a functor F : C → D admitting a left or a right adjoint is sent to a homotopy equivalence.
-In particular, equivalences of categories are sent to homotopy equivalences.
-Likewise, BC is contractible if C admits a terminal or an initial object. - Products: the canonical map $B(C \times D) \rightarrow BC \times BD$ is a homeomorphism1.
+- Functoriality Cat → Top: a functor F: C → D is sent to a continuous map BF: BC → BC. - A natural transformation T : F → G between functors C → D induces a homotopy between the maps BF, BG : BC → BD. - As a consequence, a functor F: C → D admitting a left or a right adjoint is sent to a homotopy equivalence.
+In particular equivalences of categories are sent to homotopy equivalences.
+Likewise, BC is contractible if C admits a terminal or an initial object. - Products: the canonical map $B(C \times D) \to BC \times BD$ is a homeomorphism1.